mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 ### Fireworks.ai

 Fireworks.ai provides fast, cost-effective access to open-weight models through an OpenAI-compatible API.
-This means you can use the **openai** Python SDK you already installed — just point it at Fireworks' endpoint.
+This means you can use the **openai** Python SDK you already installed; just point it at Fireworks' endpoint.
 DeepSeek V4 Flash, the default model we use here, delivers strong performance at a fraction of the cost of proprietary models.

 Get a free API key from [fireworks.ai](https://fireworks.ai/api-keys) and set it as an environment variable: